kookies0901/sumo-simulation/sumo_help.md

                                         yellow
   --railsignal-moving-block            Let railsignals operate in moving-block
                                         mode by default
+  --railsignal.max-block-length FLOAT  Do not build blocks longer than FLOAT
+                                        and issue a warning instead --railsignal.default-classes STR[]   List vehicle classes that uses block-based insertion checks even when
-  --time-to-impatience TIME            Specify how long a vehicle may wait
-                                        until impatience grows from 0 to 1, defaults to 300, non-positive values
+                                        the network has no rail signals for them --time-to-impatience TIME            Specify how long a vehicle may wait until impatience grows from 0 to 1, defaults to 300, non-positive values
                                         disable impatience growth
-  --default.action-step-length FLOAT   Length of the default interval length
+  --default.departspeed STR            Select default depart speed --default.departlane STR             Select default depart lane --default.action-step-length FLOAT   Length of the default interval length
                                         between action points for the
                                         car-following and lane-change models (in